Understanding the Initial Situation

 Q: Why does my water smell like rotten eggs after installing a new water heater?

 A: The smell of rotten eggs in your water could stem from the reaction of the anode rod in your water heater with bacteria present in your well water.
-In certain cases, the anode rod, designed to attract particles and prevent corrosion inside the heater, can react poorly with specific bacteria, causing a foul smell and taste.
+In some instances, the anode rod, designed to attract particles and prevent corrosion inside the heater, can react poorly with specific bacteria, causing a foul smell and taste.

 Q: How does the anode rod contribute to the smell and taste of water?